gdamore/tcell/README.md

 ## Better mouse support

-It supports enhanced mouse tracking mode, so your application can receive regular mouse motion events, and wheel events, if your terminal supports it.
+Tcell supports enhanced mouse tracking mode, so your application can receive regular mouse motion events, and wheel events, if your terminal supports it.

 ## Why not just patch termbox-go?